 Access Control Plan During Shelter in Place Order

 Athletics Excellence Center

-The building exterior is completed and interior finish work continues through the summer.
-The building utilities are connected with outside site work starting in June.
-The building is scheduled to be completed by the middle of September for the start of the Fall 2020 quarter.
+The building exterior is completed with interior finish work and site landscaping continuing through the summer.
+The project is scheduled to be completed by the middle of September for the start of the Fall 2020 quarter.
 This new Athletics facility will be home to all student athletes for training, practice, sports medicine and academics.
 Follow the progress on our live webcam from the Leavey Center or click here to see pictures of the building.

 Sobrato Campus for Discovery and Innovation